-An FEI Steward is to be appointed for FEI-sanctioned events, such as CDIs.
-The FEI Steward for these events is to be appointed by the Dressage Steward General to ensure that all FEI Stewards are getting the opportunity to maintain their accreditation.
+An FEI Steward is to be appointed by the OC for FEI-sanctioned events, such as CDIs.
+The FEI Steward for these events is responsible forto inviting the appropriate number of other FEI Stewards to assist in managing the event. be appointed by the Dressage Steward General to ensure that all FEI Stewards are getting the opportunity to maintain their accreditation.
 OCs are to submit recommended names to the Dressage Steward General by the 31 August each year